-Third grade teacher Michael Dunlea follows his whole-group instruction via Zoom with ‘breakout rooms’ so peers can reflect on the learned material together.
-Then he seeks deeper connections with students individually: “I keep one student on for a one-on-one conference, and ask them to read out loud for a few minutes.
+Third-grade teacher Michael Dunlea follows his whole-group instruction via Zoom with breakout rooms so that peers can reflect on the learned material together.
+Then he seeks deeper connections with students individually: “I keep one student on for a one-on-one conference and ask them to read out loud for a few minutes.
 This time also provides an opportunity to check on their emotional well-being and see if they need clarification on assignments.”

 5. Create Virtual Tables (but Don’t Just Group Friends)

-For older kids, says Kasey Short, an eighth grade English teacher at Charlotte Country Day School in Charlotte, N.C., teachers can set up virtual table groups.
+For older kids, says Kasey Short, an eighth-grade English teacher at Charlotte Country Day School in Charlotte, North Carolina, teachers can set up virtual table groups.
 Short uses Google Classroom for this because her students are already familiar with the platform.
 “I will set up discussion threads with four to five students so they can discuss assignments, ask each other questions, and stay connected,” she says.

 6. Consider Including Parents

-Dunlea, the third grade teacher, asks students to invite a parent online too, giving the adults an opportunity to ask questions, express concerns, or request advice.
+Dunlea, the third-grade teacher, asks students to invite a parent online, giving the adults an opportunity to ask questions, express concerns, or request advice.

 7. Get Kids to Name—and Process—Their Own Emotions